AllieTbo/playbook-privilege/CONTRIBUTING.md

 ## Welcome

-Thank you for considering contributing to our development of open and transparent architecture.
+Thank you for considering contributing to our development of open and transparent playbook.
 If you're unsure or afraid of anything, just ask or submit the issue or pull request.
 We appreciate any sort of contribution and are committed to transparency and collaboration.

 Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which are in this repository.